phillrutherford/veggie-delights/README.md

 not 100% sure where the words had to match up to begin with.
 The way I resolved this was revisiting the course material, as has been one of my most useful methods for debugging my coding errors.
 Admittidley
 I watched the videos several times before fully grasping the concept, after that I was able to sucessfully code correctly and get my app up and running.

-* An issue I am dacing currently is that the flash function is not working for me.
+* An issue I am facing currently is that the flash function is not working for me.
 When adding/editing/deleting a meal I want to display a message of confirmation to the user as is written in my app.py file however this is not working for me.
 I have gone through the course material on the section, ensured I have the correct files installed on my project (requirements.txt) and I have looked through the chrome dev tools and I am yet to find the issue.
 I hope to resolve this before submitting the project.

-*
+I was able to fix this issue late on, I hadn't rendered the message in my base.html.
+This was pointed out to me by my mentor and once it was mentioned I was able to resolve it immediatley.

+As a user I want to be able to add/edit/delete meals quickly.
+I was constantly testing these functions out myself and I sent my site to my girlfriend also.
+Trial and error played a huge part in being able to complete these tasks.
+Being thorough in reading the code and testing in an array of ways was key to ensuring these functions are working correctly.

+As a user I would also like to be able to find new vegetarian meal ideas and view the ingredients required and cooking instructions quickly.
+To achieve this I altered my layout to have all meals on the initial home page instead of having them on their own individual page.
+Adding the collapsible function reduced clutter kept the site tidy and easy to navigate helping the user reach their goal.

+Finally I ran my code through a validator to check for any issues.
+For my app.py file I used http://pep8online.com/ and they found 4 errors in line spacing which I fixed and it now shows 0 errors.
+My html I used https://validator.w3.org/ which found 7 errors but I was unable to understand what it was asking to change specifically.
+For my CSS file I used https://jigsaw.w3.org/css-validator/validator and found 0 errors.
+Furthermore I ran the lighthouse in the chrome dev tools.
+This gave me a score of 91.

+## Deployment

+For this project I deployed my app through Heroku.
+These are the steps I followed:
+    1. Sign in to Heroku.
+    2. Add a new app named "veggie delights"
+    3. Under deployment method select "connect to github".
+    4. Link the specifc github repo to the heroku app.
+    5. Go to settings and then reveal config vars.
+    6. Add the information from the env.py file.
+    7. Scroll down to domain.
+    8. You will see this message.
+Your app can be found at https://flask-veggie-delights.herokuapp.com/

+To run this file locally:
+    1. Follow this link to the github repository https://github.com/phillrutherford/veggie-delights
+    2. Select code.
+    3. Copy the url for the repository.
+    4. In your chosen development environment open the terminal.
+    5. Type git clone and then paste the url from step 3.

+## Code

+* The collapsible function for the meals is from Materialize - Javascript - collapsible.
+* All of the colours are from Materialize - CSS - colour.
+* The Buttons for adding/editing/deleting meals are from Materialize - Components - Buttons.
+* I used jquery which was found alongside each function I used from Materialize.
+* Several recipes and instructions were taken from an app called Centr.
+* To build the input fields for users to add meals I used the text fields from Materialize - Forms - Text input.
+* To build the database for the information stored for each meal/ingredients/instructions I used the mongo database.
+* I added icons to the site from font awesome.
+* I used a font from google fonts.

+## Credits

+### Content

+The meal ideas came from a combination of my own personal likes and also from the centr app.
+The colour scheme was a design mix between myself and my girlfriend Kristin.

+### Media

+The icons featured are from Font awesome.

+### Acknowledgements

+Inspiration for this project initially stemmed from my personal enjoyment of cooking and creating new meals.
+From here I used the centr app to bulk up the content.
+The layout was inspired by the course material where I felt the layout and readability were extremely clear and presentable.
+With the help of my mentor Jonathon on the coding side of the project and my girlfriend Kristin on the presentation side I was able to come up the end product as you see it.